iamdork/compose/README.md

 `dork-compose` is a drop in replacement for the [docker-compose] command line tool, adding some convenience features for running multiple compose projects on the same host.

 - Volume snapshots with automatic versioning.
-- HTTP proxy management.
 - Separation of Docker setup (`Dockerfile` and `docker-compose.yml`) from application source code.
+- Automatic launch of and connection to auxiliary services, like [nginx](https://github.com/jwilder/nginx-proxy)- or [XDebug](https://xdebug.org/docs-dbgp.php#just-in-time-debugging-and-debugger-proxies) proxies.

 ### Example use cases:
 - Your local development workstation, hosting multiple different projects built on the same framework, and therefore requiring similar infrastructure and setup steps.